Jacob-Gitt/Jacob-Gitt/README.md

 - 👋 Hi, I’m @Jacob-Gitt
-- 👀 I’m interested in Human Computer Interaction
+- 👀 I’m interested in Information Technology
-- 🌱 I’m currently learning Informatics
+- 🌱 I’m currently Majoring in Informatics and minoring in Computer Science
-- 💞️ I’m looking to collaborate on Human Centered Systems
+- 💞️ I’m looking to collaborate on IT systems
 - 📫 How to reach me jmschrei@uci.edu

 <!---